nosretep/ir-receiver-node-raspi/README.md

 ### Prerequisites:

-* Buy infrared receiver to your raspberry pi.
-You can buy one for about $1 on eBay.
+* Buy an infrared receiver for your raspberry pi.
+You pick one up for about $1 online.

 * Install all the Linux drivers for infrared (lirc).

-* Hook up the infrared receiver to your raspberry pi.
+* Hook up the infrared receiver to your raspberry pi's gpio pins.

-* Make sure it works using 'mode2' command
+* Grab an old television remote control (one that has a strong ir signal).

-* Grab an old television remote control (that has a strong ir signal)
+* Run 'mode2' command, and point your remote control at the infrared receiver.

 * Manually create a mapping of the buttons to a configuration file (irrecord, and this takes some time).
-   - Run 'irrecord --list-namespace' to see some of the key names of your buttons.
+   - Run 'irrecord --list-namespace' to see some of the "potential" key names of your buttons. "potential" because you name the buttons during the configurations steps of irrecord.
+You can use keys that fit the button's action, or not, it's up to you.
+But it needs to be one of the keys within that list.

 * Check to see if your mappings worked by using 'irw' command, and pressing buttons while pointing at your infrared receiver.
 You'll see the key names as console output.